knative/docs/docs/eventing/broker/create-mtbroker.md

         kn broker create <broker-name> -n <namespace>
         ```

+        !!! note
-        **NOTE:** If you choose not to specify a namespace, the broker will be created in the current namespace.
+            If you choose not to specify a namespace, the broker will be created in the current namespace.

     1. Optional: Verify that the broker was created by listing existing brokers.
 Enter the following command: